wilbarrios/tdd_presentation/README.md

 The software architecture of a program or computing system is the structure or structures of the system, which comprise software elements, the externally visible properties of those elements, and the relationships among them.
 [IBM](https://www.ibm.com/developerworks/rational/library/feb06/eeles/index.html#:~:text=The%20software%20architecture%20of%20a,and%20the%20relationships%20among%20them.)

+## Self Explanatory code (well-documented)

+Because refactoring code is a built-in step in TDD, you end up with a much cleaner codebase as you go.
+Apps built with TDD tend to have less duplication, fewer edge cases that aren’t thought through, and a better overall architecture.

+The test serves as a specification for what the code that will be written should do.
+As long as you’re writing good stories, your development team should be able to build exactly what you asked for.
+If your team agrees to use Acceptance Test-Driven Development, you can even write tests that describe how you want it to work in plain English!

 ## Develop time

 Isn’t Test Driven Development (TDD) twice the work?
 Should you do it anyway?